jakkn/nwn-devbase/README.md

 ---

 ## ModPacker
-The ModPacker and ModUnpacker utilities found in *nwntools* will pack and unpack the *.mod* archive.
-They are Java applications and will need [JRE](http://www.oracle.com/technetwork/java/javase/install-windows-64-142952.html) to run.
+ModPacker is used to pack and unpack the *.mod* archive.
+It is a Java application and needs [JRE](http://www.oracle.com/technetwork/java/javase/install-windows-64-142952.html) to run.
 Please make sure it is installed before proceeding.

 ### Usage